linghuazaii/Charles-Config/README.md

 # Charles-Config
 A simple config loading program based on json-c.
-Someday it will be used in an awsome project!
+Some day it will be used in an awsome project!